 Massif Athletics, Backcountry Access, Faction Skis, Epic Bar, Alta Ski Area

 was born in Hood River, Oregon, and grew up alpine ski racing at Mt.
 Hood Meadows.
 Ski racing took her to Western State Colorado University in 2008, where she planned to ski for the NCAA ski team.
 After her first semester, WCSU dropped their race program and Kaytlin was forced to refocus on balancing school and time on the mountain.
 During her sophomore year, Western State began a freeride team that traveled to the big mountain competitions in the region.
-From here, she placed in numerous freeride competitions which has taken her travels to many parts of North America and South America.
+From here, she placed in numerous freeride competitions, taking her travels to many parts of North America and South America.
 In 2013, she moved to Salt Lake City to get more involved in the skiing industry.
-Four season later Kaytlin now calls the Salt Lake City Home and can be found predominantly skiing in Little or Big Cottonwood Canyons.
+Four seasons later, Kaytlin calls the Salt Lake City Home and can be found predominantly skiing in Little or Big Cottonwood Canyons.

 Salomon, Izm Apparel, Cottonwood, Pit Viper, Alta

 Born in Idaho, grew up skiing the Tetons, moved to SLC to study mechanical engineering at the University of Utah, usually ride snowbird, spending most of my season skiing out of revy.